Iron Deficiency Anemia Symptoms and Causes

 Causes of Low Iron Levels Leading to Anemia

 Anemia, a condition characterized by low levels of red blood cells or hemoglobin in the body, is often caused by iron deficiency.
-Iron is like the MVP of minerals - it helps produce hemoglobin, the protein that carries oxygen in your blood.
+Iron helps produce hemoglobin, the protein that carries oxygen in your blood.

-Without enough iron, your body can't make enough oxygen-carrying red blood cells, and that's when anemia shows up like an uninvited guest.
+Without enough iron, your body can't make enough oxygen-carrying red blood cells, which can lead to unwanted consequences.

 Excessive Menstruation Causing Low Iron Levels